 It’s important to remember that every Confederate soldier and representative took up arms against the United States.
 They were traitors.
 And just like we don’t celebrate Benedict Arnold, we must not celebrate or memorialize these men.

 I know what you’re thinking: It’s a slippery slope.
 If we take these things away, what’s next?
 Washington?
 Jefferson?
 Franklin?
 I mean, they all owned slaves, right?
 Who’s to say they won’t be the next ones to be demonized?
 That’s a false narrative.
 It’s something racist people say and the media uses to make you think we are erasing history.
 No one is trying to erase history.
 They are trying to stop the idolization of racist traitors.
 The difference between these Confederate symbols and our founding fathers is that our founding fathers are remembered and respected for more.
 Freeing a nation.
 Writing a Constitution.
 Doing what, at the time, was what was needed and shaped our country.
-The fact that they owned slaves was despicable, and shameful, but they are also remembered for the good achievements they had.
+It’s also important to remember that at the time, slave ownership was the norm.
+Once people starting rising against it, people were able to start acknowledging that it was wrong.
+The fact that they owned slaves was despicable, and shameful, but ultimately they are most celebrated and remembered for the good achievements they had.
 What did Robert E. Lee or any other major Confederate player do for the greater good?
 Nothing.
 That’s the difference.